Ongoing Research

 Brief Abstract

 When statutory work and family entitlements are deemed insufficient, how do workers respond and compensate?
 Looking at some advanced economies points us to an idea--unionization and collective bargaining (CB) are ways to attain better conditions and higher benefit entitlements than what is statutorily guaranteed.
 However, the universality of this ``success story'' has not been tested nor established, particularly in contexts where unions play a less salient role and parental leave laws are perceived as weakly enforced, as is the case in many developing countries.
 In this paper, we construct a novel dataset of all private sector collective bargaining agreements (CBAs) in the Philippines from 2016-2021 to: (i) descriptively show the prevalence of paid parental leaves (PPLs) in CBAs and (ii) analyze the causal effect of a 2019 maternity leave reform, which increased benefit entitlement from 8 to 15 weeks, on the inclusion of PPLs in CBAs using two quasi-experimental designs.
 Results show that around 65% of CBAs contain **reinforcing** provisions that merely restate statutory leave entitlements, while only 5% contain **augmenting** provisions that secure more leaves.
 Meanwhile, we do not find evidence that the 2019 reform crowded out PPL provisions in CBAs.
 Unpacking potential mechanisms, semi-structured interviews with union leaders lend support to a bounded augmentation hypothesis such that where compliance and enforcement of family policy laws are perceived as weak, redundancy is as much of an objective as augmentation is in collective bargaining.2.
-The Incomplete Leap: On the Transition from Union Formation to the First Collective Agreement (with E. Suguitan)
+Local Labor Market Concentration and Workers’ Representation (with E. Jopson)

 Research Area 3.
 Workers’ Belief Responses to Firms’ Exercise of Power